gaois/Gaois.QueryLogger/docs/CONFIGURATION.md

 ## Email

 These settings, if configured, will be used to send you alert e-mails when necessary.
-For ASP.NET Framework applications, e-mail settings will be obtained automatically from your `mailSettings` configuration, if present.
+For ASP.NET Framework applications, e-mail settings will be obtained automatically from your `mailSettings` configuration, if present, but you still need to specificy a **ToAddress** here.

 **ToAddress** (`string`): The address to which e-mail messages will be sent (required for alert service).